tejasrinath/EmbraceAI/README.md

 A real-time voice chat application powered by ollama models.
 This project allows you to have voice conversations with AI models like mistral-nemo:12b running locally on your machine.
 The Agent is tailored for Emotional therapy conversation.

+1. CustomBertFinetune File is for finetune/ trianing bert classifier.
+2. model_integration is for integrating the model with ollama LMM.

 ## Features

 - Real-time speech-to-text conversion